 Cute hot water bottles are the ultimate saviour for those chilly evenings.
 There’s nothing better than curling up with a teddy water bottle and a book!

-The sound of rain tapping on my window as I write posts for this blog or my freelance copywriting makes me feel warm inside.
+The sound of rain tapping on my window as I write posts for this blog makes me feel warm inside.
 Warms the cockles it does.
 And sometimes I don’t mind being outside when it rains, just as long as I’m under cover with a hot Ribena in hand.

 Snowball fights.
 The ultimate winter game that makes friends out of strangers.
 Who can walk past a snowball fight and resist joining in?